samrocketman/home/dotfiles/.git_template/README.md

 ### Already cloned repositories?

 If you already have repositories cloned then they will not have the `pre-commit` hook in place.
-You can copy that `pre-commit` hook in with the following one liner.
+You can copy that `pre-commit` hook in with the following one-liner.

     find . -type d -name '.git' | (while read x;do cp ~/.git_template/hooks/pre-commit "${x}"/hooks/;done)